thingsboard/thingsboard.github.io/docs/iot-gateway/config/ftp.md

 ### Server side RPC commands

-ThingsBoard allows for sending RPC commands to devices connected directly to ThingsBoard directly or via Gateway.
+ThingsBoard allows for sending RPC commands to devices connected directly to ThingsBoard or via Gateway.

 Configuration, provided in this section uses for sending RPC requests from ThingsBoard to device.